Traneptora/grimoire/_posts/2021-12-07-wither-and-bloom.markdown

 **Duration**: Instantaneous

-Each creature of your choice in a 10ft radius within range must succeed on a Constitution saving throw or take 2d6 Necrotic damage (half if successful).
+You invoke both death and life upon a 10-foot radius sphere centered on a point within range.
+Each creature of your choice in that area much make a Constitution saving throw, taking 2d6 necrotic damage on a failed save, or half as much damage on a successful one.
+Nonmagical vegetation in that area withers.

-In addition, one creature of your choice in that area may choose to spend one hit die, and regain HP equal to the roll plus your spellcasting ability modifier.
+In addition, one creature of your choice in that area can spend and roll one of its unspect Hit Dice and regain a number of hit points equal to the roll plus your spellcasting ability modifier.

-**At Higher Levels.** For each slot above 2nd, plus 1d6 Necrotic and one additional hit die.
+**At Higher Levels.** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d6 for each slot above 2nd, and the number of Hit Dice that can be spent and added to the healing roll increases by one for each slot above 2nd.